awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + [Requiring an SSL connection to a PostgreSQL DB instance](#PostgreSQL.Concepts.General.SSL.Requiring)
 + [Determining the SSL connection status](#PostgreSQL.Concepts.General.SSL.Status)

-SSL support is available in all AWS regions for PostgreSQL\.
+SSL support is available in all AWS Regions for PostgreSQL\.
 Amazon RDS creates an SSL certificate for your PostgreSQL DB instance when the instance is created\.
 If you enable SSL certificate verification, then the SSL certificate includes the DB instance endpoint as the Common Name \(CN\) for the SSL certificate to guard against spoofing attacks\.

 **To connect to a PostgreSQL DB instance over SSL**